The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 The witch nodded.

-The flames of the lamps in the room blazed, shooting up six inches.
+The flames of all the lamps in the room blazed, shooting six inches.
 Several of the glass chimneys exploded.
-The old witch squawked and covered her gray head, but the Queen did not react.
+The old witch squawked and covered her gray head, but the Queen didn’t react.

 "You will have all that you desire," said the mirror.
 "But there will be a price."